'Climate and Natural Disaster Relief'

-During the search, rescue, and, critical response stages.
+During the search, rescue, and critical response phase of disaster response operations.

 "We have waged war on nature, and nature is striking back,